 Students majoring in Anthropology maintain a close working relationship with their major adviser, meeting at least twice each term to coordinate their progress through the program.

-The honors program for anthropology majors takes the equivalent of one course in each of two semesters in the senior year.
-In their junior year, students with at least a 3.5 GPA in anthropology courses are encouraged to write a senior thesis by registering for a two-semester independent study with a faculty adviser.
-When there are five or more students who wish to write theses, a 3-credit senior thesis seminar will be offered, which can replace one of these independent studies.
+The honors program for Anthropology majors takes the equivalent of one course in each of two semesters in the senior year.
+In their junior year, students with at least a 3.5 GPA in anthropology courses are encouraged to write a senior thesis by registering for the two-semester Senior Essay course with a faculty adviser.
+When there are five or more students who wish to write theses, a 3-credit senior thesis seminar will be offered, which can replace one of these two Senior Essay courses.

 During the spring term of the junior year, honors candidates should submit to their major adviser a working title and a 250-word abstract of their proposed work.
-Since it is possible that students may need to work with faculty other than their major adviser, early consultation with the adviser is essential.
+Since it is possible that students may need to work with faculty other than their major adviser and/or have their IRB approval in place before conducting research, early consultation with the adviser is essential.